zmn17/contact-app/README.md

   npm install

 3. Running the application
+  3a.
+Start the development server
     npm run dev
+  3b.
+Navigate to local server
     Open your browers and navigate to 'http://localhost:5173'

 ## Dependencies
 - React